 We strongly recommend everyone to use a hardware wallet.

-Bybit doesn’t try to do many things, as they only have five assets that are available for trading, you can’t buy cryptocurrencies, and you can’t spot trade.
-They don’t have an exchange token either.
+Bybit doesn’t try to do many things, as they only have a few assets that are available for trading.

 Most exchanges fail because they try to do everything, while not having the capacity, or know how to do so.